Here's a Rousing History of Influencer Marketing, from the Chicago World Fair to Social Media

 For over 100 years, marketers have been cashing in on the power of influencers and brand advocates to promote everything from pancake mix to cigarettes to umbrellas.
-Of course, the world of influencer marketing looks a little different nowadays than it did in the late 19th century, but its principles are still pretty much unchanged.
+Of course, the world of influencer marketing looks different nowadays than it did in the late 19th century, but its principles are still pretty much unchanged.

-How do we define Influencer Marketing?
+How Do We Define Influencer Marketing?

 So, all this talk about the 19th century has probably got you scratching your head in confusion.
 Instagram didn’t exist back then, so how could influencers even be a thing?
 Well, influencer marketing isn’t tied down to operating solely on social media - that’s just where it’s ended up in recent years.